Damp Proofing Specialists in Penge (SE20)

 Damp Proofing Tip for Penge Homeowners

 Being based in neighbouring Anerley means we can get to any Penge property in under five minutes, which is useful for the initial damp survey and for checking the drying progress after treatment.
-Damp proofing isn't an instant fix — the walls need 4-6 weeks to dry out after DPC injection before replastering, and we schedule a return visit to check moisture levels before applying the final plaster coat.
+Damp proofing isn't an instant fix.
+The walls need 4-6 weeks to dry out after DPC injection before replastering, and we schedule a return visit to check moisture levels before applying the final plaster coat.
 Rushing the replaster onto a wall that's still damp is the single most common mistake in damp proofing, and we never do it.

-Three damp problems we treat in Penge
+Damp problems we treat in SE20 Penge properties

-Chemical DPC injection follows the established Code of Practice for diagnosis of rising damp and installation of chemical damp-proof courses.
-We use silicone-based DPC creams from BSI-approved suppliers (Permagard or similar).
-Injection holes are 12mm diameter at 100-120mm centres, drilled into the mortar course at the appropriate height (typically 150mm above ground level externally, or 75mm above floor level internally).
-After injection, the wall needs 4-6 weeks to dry out before replastering.
-We schedule a return visit to check moisture levels with the calibrated meter (Protimeter or Tramex) before applying the final plaster coat.
+After injection, the wall needs 4-6 weeks to dry before replastering.
+We schedule a return visit to check moisture levels with a calibrated meter (Protimeter or Tramex) before applying the final plaster coat.
 Rushing the replaster onto a wall that's still damp is the single most common mistake in damp proofing, and it causes the same problem to return within 6-12 months.
-Penge clients sometimes call us in to fix exactly this kind of botched previous job — replastering done too early, leading to repeated damp issues.
-Replastering uses salt-resistant render (Limelite or Tarmac salt-resistant base coat) applied in a single operation after the drying period.
+Replastering uses salt-resistant render applied in a single operation after the drying period.
 The new plaster needs another 4-6 weeks to fully cure before decoration.
-Total elapsed time from start to redecorated wall is usually 10-14 weeks.
-All DPC work is guaranteed for 20 years against re-occurrence in the treated walls.
-The guarantee is transferable to subsequent owners, which matters when you sell the property.
-We provide a guarantee certificate at handover suitable for solicitor enquiries at sale time.
-We carry CHAS certification for site safety and Public Liability insurance to £5 million.
-Building Control isn't usually involved in damp work, but we provide documentation for your records.
+All DPC work carries a 20-year guarantee against re-occurrence in the treated walls, transferable to subsequent owners, with a certificate suitable for solicitor enquiries at sale.
+We carry CHAS certification and Public Liability insurance to £5 million.

 Damp Proofing in Penge: What's Included

-What Our Customers Say
+Get a fixed quoteWhat Our Customers Say

-All Well managed our project from start to finish.
-The fixed-price contract meant no surprises, and the result is stunning.
+“All Well managed our project from start to finish.
+The fixed-price contract meant no surprises, and the result is stunning.”

 Verified Customer